Enforc3rr/VideoStreamingApplication/README.md

 Unlike Tik-Tok This Application is going to be targeted more towards educational and travel content ( [FireShip.io](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) is the living example that educational videos don't need to be long to make it's point)

 ### Tech Stack
-It uses Server Side Capabilities of Nodejs and Spring Boot.
+This Project uses uses Server Side Capabilities of Nodejs and Spring Boot.
-This Project uses
+Reasons To Use ->
 1) Java for Upload and Conversion Of videos to Different Resolution Process
 2) Nodejs for Playback